SCIENCE EPISODE

 • Better glucose control: Elevated GLP-1 helps regulate glucose and insulin levels, reducing the risk of spikes and crashes.

-• Support our long-term health: Unlike medications, natural methods promote sustainable health improvements without significant side effects.
+• Support of our long-term health: Unlike medications, natural methods promote sustainable health improvements without significant side effects.

 The scientific studies mentioned in this episode